Skip to main content

 The application shall be filed on forms furnished by the commission and shall set forth the following information:

-• Meet the qualifications for an aerial applicator as set forth in the Rules and Regulations of the N.D.
-Aeronautics Commission relating to aerial spraying, fertilizing and insect control by aircraft or helicopter.
+• Meet the qualifications for an aerial applicator as set forth in the Rules and Regulations of the ND Aeronautics Commission relating to aerial spraying, fertilizing and insect control by aircraft (drone) or helicopter.

 • An application must be completed for aerial applicators listing all aircraft and pilots that will be operating under the license.
 All aircraft must be registered with the state and all pilots must have a current FAA Airman Certificate.

-• All aerial applicators hiring any personnel must take out ND Worker's Compensation on all employees, including pilots, flagmen and ground crews.
+• All aerial applicators hiring any personnel must take out ND Workmen's Compensation on all employees, including pilots, flagmen and ground crews.
 All operators must have a policy number of their Workmen's Compensation denoted on the spray application before a license will be issued.
-The phone number for Workmen's Compensation is (701-328-3800).
+(Contact Workmen's Compensation at (701) 328-3800.)

 • It is required that each operator attend one agricultural safety meeting a year.
-This requirement by attending the annual ND Aeronautics Commission safety meeting or going to a Professional Aerial Applicators Support System (PAASS) safety seminar.
-If you were not able to attend either of these programs, you have the option to watch a two hour video on our website which can be found below.
+This requirement can be met by attending the annual ND Aeronautics Commission safety meeting or going to a Professional Aerial Applicators Support System (PAASS) safety seminar.
+If you were not able to attend either of these programs, you have the option to watch the current year's two hour video on our website (which can be found below).

 Chief Pilots located within the state of North Dakota requirements: It is the responsibility of the chief pilot to determine the amount of supervision a pilot requires.
 The chief pilot must be familiar with the area in which the supervised pilot or pilots are flying and be able to contact each pilot daily as needed.
 Pilots with less than 2 years experience and less than 250 hours of actual aerial application must be under the direct, personal supervision of a chief pilot and must be flying out of the same airport as the airport in which the chief pilot is operating.
 The chief pilot of every aerial spraying operation licensed by the Aeronautics Commission must be located within North Dakota during the time of actual aerial spraying operations and the chief pilot shall be responsible for the actions of all pilots under the chief pilot's supervision.